robincornett/display-featured-image-genesis/README.md

 * added: optional media buttons to make shortcode creation easier
 * added: optional custom text for content type, term widgets
 * added: optional link to term archive on widget
+* added: support for Gutenberg editor
+* removed: all use of displayfeaturedimagegenesis_check_image_id helper function (images must be saved by ID, not URL, as determined in 2.2.0)
+* updated: Backstretch 2.1.16
 * improved: widgets have been tidied up and refactored
 * improved: settings pages have been tidied up and refactored
 * changed: new minimum WP version is 4.4